pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 need to add a buffering layer on top.
 However, I've done pretty well with raw `write(2)` per record, e.g., for a write-ahead log of large and business-critical POST requests.

+If you really want peak write performance, you read the wrong document.
+This is more about seeing how much we can wring out of standard-ish POSIX interfaces, without trying to replace the kernel.

+I find this is a recurring theme in my work: in order to achieve peak
+$whatever, we have to relinquish all of our tools and rebuild a kernel, compiler, etc. from scratch.
+In many cases, it's more interesting to ask how far we can go without doing so, than to figure out what we need to give up in order to close the last couple percentage points.
+There's a reason Lent is only 40 days.

 This [`log_file_append.h` gist](https://gist.github.com/pkhuong/7a1aeb5ad0ef24299c5117f5f1310a38#file-log_file_append-h)
 is my first time combining all the tricks presener earlier in a